servicetitan/Stl.Fusion/README.md

 (fetching a single random user) using **in-memory** EF Core provider by **1000x**, and the more complex logic you have, the larger performance gain is.

-["The Ungreen Web: Why our web apps are terribly inefficient?"](https://alexyakunin.medium.com/the-ungreen-web-why-our-web-apps-are-terribly-inefficient-28791ed48035?source=friends_link&sk=74fb46086ca13ff4fea387d6245cb52b) lits more light on why this matters.

 ## How Fusion works?

-Fusion provides 4 key abstractions:
+🦄 Single abstraction we've mentioned actually consists of 4 components working together:
-* [Compute Services] are services exposing methods "backed" by Fusion's version of "computed observables".
+1. [Compute Services] are services exposing methods "backed" by Fusion's version of "computed observables".
 When such methods run, they produce [Computed Values] (instances of `IComputed<T>`) under the hood, even though the results they return are usual (i.e. are of their return type).